LC-Linkous/tinySA_python/README.md

 # tinySA_python
 ## AN UNOFFICIAL Python Library for the tinySA Device Series

+# IN PROGRESS!
+The dev branch is not stable. refer to the main branch for the current stable version of the code

 A Non-GUI Python API class for the tinySA series of devices.
 This repository uses official resources and documentation but is NOT endorsed by the official tinySA product or company.
 See the [references](#references) section for further reading.
 See the [official tinySA resources](https://www.tinysa.org/wiki/) for device features.